 When the claim gets paid out

 Only stakers who are still locked up during the third phase will have to pay out.
-Any staker who unstakes funds before the actual payout (because they are in an unstaking window) will not have to pay out the exploit.
+Any staker who unstakes funds before the actual payout (because they are in an unstaking window) will not have to pay out.

-However, if the size of the exploit (specifically the funds lost) is smaller than the total coverage amount at a protocol, the size of the payout will be a fraction of the 50% maximum.
-Also, if an exploit becomes possible on multiple protocols due to a chain bug (i.e. a bug in Ethereum L1), then no more than 50% of the staking pool can be used to repay those exploits, even if individual protocols had policies that aggregate to a sum that is larger than 50% of the staking pool.
+However, if the size of the bug bounty or exploit payout is smaller than the total coverage amount at a protocol, the size of the payout will be a fraction of the maximum coverage for that protocol.
+Also, if a bug bounty payout or exploit becomes possible on multiple protocols due to a chain bug (i.e. a bug in Ethereum L1), then no more than 50% of the staking pool can be used to repay those similar events, even if individual protocols had policies that aggregate to a sum that is larger than 50% of the staking pool.